hashelq/altk/README.md

 # Description
-ALTK is a application that helps you insert unicode characters through macroses without changing your input method.
+ALTK is an utility that helps you insert unicode characters through macroses without changing your input method.
 ALTK uses numpad number keys (Numpad0, Numpad1 ..
-Numpad9) to insert decimal number and NumpadPlus key to convert the input into a character.
+Numpad9) to insert decimal numbers into the buffer and NumpadPlus key to convert the input into a character.

 It can be illustrated so:
 ```